-Shannon Terrell is a senior writer for Finder who has written over 400 personal finance guides.
+Shannon Terrell is an editor for Finder who has written over 400 personal finance guides.
 With a focus on investments and personal finance, she breaks down jargon-laden topics to help others make informed financial decisions.
 She is studying to become a Certified Educator in Personal Finance (CEPF) and makes frequent appearances on Finder’s YouTube channel as a finance expert.
 She’s also a published author whose work has been featured in academic journals from the University of Toronto.

 - Share trading

 - Merchant services